dancespiele/yew_styles/crate/yew_styles/README.md

 If the contribution is a fix or small improvement in a component, only a pull request to master explaining what resolve or improve that, is required.
 If it is an implementation, please follow the next requirements:

-* Firstable open and issue describing about the component
+* Firstable open an issue describing about the component
 * Unit tests, which checks that the component is created and its logic works, in the same file where it is implemented (test events is not needed for now)
 * One component per file, if multiple components have connections between them, it is possible create subfolder